arundo-tech/json-editor/README.md

 ## Contributors and sponsors

-Any help will be apprciated.
+Any help will be appreciated.
 You are welcome to contribute or [sponsor]() our work.

 We don't give out ETA but if you have a critical dependency you could [contact us](mailto:info@arundo.tech) for ideas to funding or prioritizing the feature.